ZhouA25/ZhouA25.github.io/content/home.md

 ## **Hi, I'm Alan Zhou**

-I'm a rising senior in high school.
+I'm a freshman at Columbia University.
 My interests mainly lie in physics & ECE.
 In particular, I'm interested in computer systems/architectures,
 and the potential applications of physics in improving efficiency and creating new types of computers.